MaximPifagor/Task3/Readme.md

 # Server
-Thread dispenser that shows list of alive Threads in interactive mode FileWorker write files's hash into "output.txt"
+Thread dispenser that shows list of alive Threads in interactive mode.
+\n
+FileWorker write files's hash into "output.txt".